 “We have a sign placement company we work with to drop about 30 – 50 signs surrounding the area to help drive traffic to the open house .
 These signs are bright yellow and black which are very eye catching for people driving by and the signs definitely catch their interest.
 The color scheme of black and yellow has been proven to be more effective than other colors.
 Sign placement is critical, as it has shown that better and increased placement drives substantially more traffic in comparison to a standard open house with only a few signs.”

 While the temptation to put up branded signs a few days in advance might be tempting, keep in mind that local compliance officers, homeowners, busybodies, or teenagers might take down or even vandalize your signs if you leave them out overnight.
-That said, code compliance officers generally don’t work on the weekends, so if you put your signs up on Friday evening, you’ll get impressions all day Saturday and on your open house day on Sunday.
+That said, code compliance officers generally don’t work on the weekends, so if you put your signs up on Friday evening you will get impressions all day Saturday and on your open house day on Sunday.

-Use Your Open House Signs to Gather Leads.
+Use Your Open House Signs to Gather & Track Leads

-Let’s face it, some people who see your signs may be curious about your open house, but not curious enough to actually walk through the door.
+Let’s face it, some people who see your signs may be curious about your open house, but not curious enough or too busy to stop by.
 You can capture these leads by using a mobile lead capture service like realbird, textmarks, or voicepad.
 Here’s how they work:

-Mobile lead capture services add a QR code or text number to your signs that gives your leads a chance to get more information about the listing by text message.
-Pretty cool.
+Mobile lead capture services, like those below, add a QR code or text number to your signs that gives your leads a chance to get more information about the listing by text message.

 Where to Buy Open House Signs

-This is going to vary for every realtor, but at a bare minimum you should have enough to cover every exclusive listing you plan on having at once.
-I would think three or four feather flags and A frames and a few dozen directional signs would be enough to keep in stock for most realtors.
+This is going to vary for pretty much everyone, but at a bare minimum you should have enough to cover every exclusive listing you plan on having at once.
+I would think three or four feather flags and A frames and a few dozen directional signs would be enough to keep in stock for most realtors who are closing fewer than 12 listings per year.
+The only caveat is that you since you will likely have multiple listings at once in the busy season and maybe not at all in the winter, you should have enough signs to cover two or three listings at once.

 Make sure you have permission